 Subscription Services will seek to resolve any reproducible and unintended issues caused by Liferay Digital Experience Platform, Liferay Portal EE or Liferay Commerce ("the product") while configuring the product in a compatible environment within its product service life.
 For more information please see the Product Defects policy.

-Several areas of configuration for the product have specific support policies listed below.
-Some properties or settings of the product may impact its performance and will be handled by the Performance Issues Policy.
+Several areas of configuration for the product have specific coverage listed below.
+Some properties or settings of the product may impact its performance and will be handled by the Hardware and Performance Issues coverage article.

 - Liferay seeks to ensure that multiple instances of the product can communicate with each other and reference a single database without error.
-Liferay Support will provide guidance on configuring clustered instances using the technologies included with the product.
+Subscription Services will provide guidance on configuring clustered instances using the technologies included with the product.

-- Liferay seeks to ensure that the product will operate without error when utilizing a distributed cache, and Support will provide guidance on the rudimentary operational configuration using the default technologies for each product.
+- Liferay seeks to ensure that the product will operate without error when utilizing a distributed cache, and Subscription Services will provide guidance on the rudimentary operational configuration using the default technologies for each product.

 - Liferay DXP and Liferay Commerce's default technology is Cluster Link.

 - Liferay Portal EE's default technology is Cluster Link together with Ehcache Cluster EE plugin available on Liferay Marketplace.

 - Tuning and optimizing the distributed cache for a particular environment is the responsibility of the customer.

 - Liferay seeks to ensure that the index is properly synced between cluster nodes through Cluster Link for versions of the product which are designed for internal index replication.
 Subscription Services will provide guidance on configuring a distributed index for these products (e.g. Liferay Portal EE).

 - Installing and configuring third-party indexing solutions which do not replicate their index through Cluster Link (e.g., SOLR, Elasticsearch) is the responsibility of the customer unless the customer has purchased a Liferay Enterprise Search subscription.